Tobacco Lords

+The Tobacco Lords were a group of Scottish merchants active during the Georgian era who made substantial sums of money via their participation in the triangular trade, primarily through dealing in slave-produced tobacco that was grown in the Thirteen Colonies.
+Concentrated in the port city of Glasgow, these merchants utilised their fortunes, which were also partly made via the direct ownership of slaves, to construct numerous townhouses, churches and other buildings in Scotland.

 History

 In 1707, the Treaty of Union between Scotland and England gave Scottish merchants access to the English colonies, especially in North America.
 Glasgow's position on the River Clyde, where the westerlies hit Europe as well as in other places like Bristol, Nantes, or Bordeaux, may have been an opportunity for its merchants.
-The French monarchy granted to Glasgow in 1747 a monopoly for the importation of tobacco into French territories.
-The deepening of the Clyde in 1768 provided a further advantage, because Glasgow ships were built specifically for the Atlantic crossing and were generally bigger than those of other ports.
+The French monarchy granted Glasgow in 1747 a monopoly for the importation of tobacco into French territories.
+The deepening of the Clyde in 1768 provided a further advantage because Glasgow ships were built specifically for the Atlantic crossing and were generally bigger than those of other ports.

 The tobacco trade was part of broader trade that linked exports of consumer and manufactured goods from Europe with the North American and Caribbean colonies.
-Operated on plantation economies fueled by slave labour, these colonies supplied products that found a ready market in Europe.
-The triangle involved merchants carrying manufactured goods from Europe to West Africa to sell or exchange for slaves which they transported on to America and the Caribbean.
+Operated on plantation economies fuelled by slave labour, these colonies supplied products that found a ready market in Europe.
+The triangle involved merchants carrying manufactured goods from Europe to West Africa to sell or exchange for slaves which they transported to America and the Caribbean.
 On the third leg back to Europe they carried tobacco, rum, cotton, sugar and the like.

 From 1710, Glasgow became the centre of an economic boom which lasted nearly fifty years.
 The Tobacco Lords personified this boom and were the nouveau riche of the mid-eighteenth century.
-Arguably the most successful of these merchants was John Glassford, who entered the tobacco trade in 1750 and had soon acquired a fleet of vessels and many tobacco stores across New England.
-Celebrated in his lifetime, Glassford was the most extensive ship owner of his generation in Scotland, and one of the four merchants who laid the foundation of the commercial greatness of Glasgow through the tobacco trade.
+Arguably the most successful of these merchants was either Andrew Buchanan of Drumpellier or John Glassford.
+Glassford entered the tobacco trade in 1750 and soon acquired a fleet of vessels and many tobacco stores across New England.
+Celebrated in his lifetime, Glassford was the most extensive ship owner of his generation in Scotland and one of the four merchants who laid the foundation of the commercial greatness of Glasgow through the tobacco trade.
 Tobias Smollett wrote of a meeting with Glassford in 1771: